Холмс, кажется, вы в России...

 To comply with regulatory requirements and avoid penalties, it’s essential to track data breaches.
 Healthcare apps can assist in identifying the scope of the breach, the information compromised, and the individuals potentially affected.
 This feature simplifies the process of documenting the incident and helps organizations take steps to mitigate the negative effects.

-For startup owners, it is important to understand that HIPAA compliance is not a one-time thing, but an ongoing process.
+For startup owners, it is important to understand how to make an app HIPAA-compliant.
+It is not a one-time thing, but an ongoing process.

 HIPAA–compliant application requires commitment, regular maintenance, and support, to make sure your safeguards stay up-to-date and patient data is protected.
 Any breach of data can cost a lot of money and hurt the reputation of a startup.
 Therefore, it is better to plan attentively, anticipate challenges, and nip them in the bud.